web-vision/typo3-wv_pdfgen/readme.md

 Anyway, take care what you configure and what is passed to the shell.

-Limit the configuration to admins or some respected group, as you always should to with TypoScript.
+Limit the configuration to administrators or some respected group, as you always should to with TypoScript.

 # Current state